What is Agricultural & Extension Education?

 The second option provides students the opportunity to study additional agricultural courses and complete industry or extension internships.
 Students in this program complete a bachelor of science in Agricultural Science and Technology with the specialization in Agricultural and Extension Education.

-Our program works closely with community colleges and the UMD Institute of Applied Agriculture to provide a smooth transition of students into the AGST coursework.
+Additionally, our program works closely with community colleges and the UMD Institute of Applied Agriculture to provide a smooth transition of students into the AGST coursework.
 Students are encouraged to contact us early with their ambition to transfer with their Associates degree or IAA certificate so that coursework from the beginning can be aligned to maximize community college credits and IAA coursework.

-Interested students can select the integrated masters certificate program (IMCP) option to complete a Bachelor of Science in Agricultural Science and Technology with the specialization in Agricultural and Extension Education and then complete their Master of Education in Curriculum and Design.
+Teacher certification within a collaborative Master’s program with the College of Education.
+Enrolled UG students can select the integrated masters certificate program (IMCP) option to complete a Bachelor of Science in Agricultural Science and Technology with the specialization in Agricultural and Extension Education and then complete their Master of Education in Curriculum and Design.
 This integrated program has been designed to be completed in 5 years with successful progression of coursework and teaching internship experiences.
 Students are able to take a few more agricultural courses (than in the 4yr program) in their undergraduate years due to completing many of the advanced educational courses within the yearlong master’s curricula.

 What Our Students Say